hologramber/hologramber.github.io/content/bytes/2015-10-30-home-dashboard/index.md

 </div>

 ## Music Dashboard (Sonos)
 Modified version of jishi's Node.js Sonos Web Controller.
-I primarily listen to Pandora channels over the Sonos system -- currently those must be added as favorites through another interface to be visible in this this web controller.
-To add different Sonos zones to a group, drag and drop in the left hand column.
+I primarily listen to Pandora channels over the Sonos system -- currently those must be added as favorites through another interface to be visible in this web controller.
+To add different Sonos zones to a group, drag and drop in the left-hand column.

 * Sonos Music System: [http://www.sonos.com](http://www.sonos.com/)
 * Node.js: [http://nodejs.org](http://nodejs.org/)